 How do I get started?

-Skip down to the form below and enter you name and email.
-Once you have done that you will be directed to the LifePixel site where you will select the type of camera you are converting, the filter you would like, and the other specifics.
+Easy, just follow this link to the LifePixel site where you will select the type of camera you are converting, the filter you would like, and the other specifics.

 I would like some more technical information before I get started?

 Ok, Check out our FAQ’s below to get quick answers to the most popular questions.